danm/se-home-exercise/exercises.md

 Refactor the `date` and `firstPublished` data so it appears in the format of `1st Jan 2019, 01:00`

 - Modify `_source.date` and `_source.firstPublished` in the `Articles/index.tsx` file
-- Make your own function that recieves a `Date` input and returns a `string`
+- Make your own function that receives a `Date` input and returns a `string`
 - The format should be `dS F Y, H:i`

 ## Readable numbers (S)